VadimAlkhimenok/DevIncubator-part_2/README.md

 After adding a task, you can mark the task as completed, edit it, or delete it.
 If the task is marked as completed it goes to the completed field.
 The site also displays a counter of current affairs and completed tasks.
 The site has tasks sorting by date, and settings in which you can change the site theme.
 LocalStorage was used as storage.

-Technology stack :

-HTML5
-CSS
-Bootstrap
-JavaScript
+Technology stack: HTML5, CSS3, Bootstrap, JavaScript